 The best thing for getting rid of gas is to avoid gas-forming foods.
 Avoid the following foods if you suffer a lot from flatulence:

 - Wheat and wheat bran

 - Milk and other dairy products (they can cause gas if you are lactose intolerant or have lesser amounts of the enzyme called lactase needed to digest dairy products)

 - Fried foods

 - Cream sauces as well as gravies

 - Sugar substitutes (not all but many people cannot absorb sorbitol contained in sugar-free products)

 3. Have lots of Ginger

 Ginger helps stimulate saliva, bile and gastric juice production and thus aid in better digestion.
 This is due to many phenolic compounds in ginger mainly gingerol and shagaol as well as other volatile oils.
 This herb cum spice has muscle relaxant properties which help relieve gases trapped in the digestive system.
 Sometimes, farting is accompanied with bloating and intestinal cramps due to tension and spasms in the gastrointestinal tract.
-Ginger relieves these constrictions thus helping in passing of trapped gas.
-You can have ginger in various ways- as ginger tea, by using in cooking like making cookies or just grating a little and adding to salads and stir fries, or you can just chew a little ginger root as they are!
+Ginger relieves these constrictions thus helping in a passing of trapped gas.
+You can have ginger in various ways- as ginger tea, by using in cooking like making cookies or just grating a little and adding to salads and stir-fries, or you can just chew a little ginger root as they are!
 Here is a very good recipe of ginger tea that you may like to have daily in order to get rid of farting.

 You will need: